20 Last-Minute Summer Vacations You Barely Need to Plan

 Water baby?
 Hit up an all-inclusive beach resort

 There’s so much more to do at the beach than just lay on it!
 You can swim with dolphins, go snorkeling, take a hike to a local attraction, or even hit up a water park.
 But finding (and getting tickets to) each of those things can be a huge pain.
-Enter: The all-inclusive resort.
+Enter: The vacation resort.
+These giant resorts have something for everyone, from activities to dining to nightlife.
 Let the concierge take care of the details and you just show up for the fun.

 Do you love to roll the dice?
 Las Vegas all the way, baby!

 With shopping, dining, shows, rides, and more, Las Vegas is about so much more than casinos (although there are plenty of those too!).
 But the best part is it’s all within walking distance of any hotel on the strip and many hotels offer package deals for their on-site attractions.
 Need more ideas?
 Try one of these 17 summer vacations everyone should try before 50.